ptbdnr/vrp/README.md

-# Vehicle Routing Problem

-## Travelling Salesman Problem with Sequence Constraints and Non-Linear Objective Function
+# Travelling Salesman Problem with Sequence Constraints and Non-Linear Objective Function

-### Problem Definition
+## Problem Definition

 Given a set of nodes $𝑁 = {0,1,2, … , 𝑛, 𝑛 + 1}$ and the distances between each pair of nodes $𝑑_{𝑖𝑗}$, $𝑖, 𝑗 ∈ 𝑁$, then a feasible route should: